By Olivia Tiffin, TIWP Student

 Yet would the gods give mercy.

-He only spare a poetic end for all those he killed.
+He only spared a poetic end for all those he killed.

 A brittle swing, as he played fiddle while his victims burned on stakes and pyres.